A Hidden Relaunch - Replacing a lot of jQuery code with some CSS

 The website you see now is an extended version of one of the templates from html5up.
 The technology stack was always pretty simple.

-The template is rendered from a jade/pug template from an express application.
+template from an express application.
 The application was basically only needed for the contact form, the rest could have been a static HTML as well.
 When this website started to exist, things like flex, CSS animations and so on where to be expected in a distant future, but jQuery was still a big thing.
-It used version 1.11.0, which was released somewhere in 2014, mostly for the animations.
+It used version 1.11.0

 For having a responsive grid, I used skel, a library that is deprecated, too.